papadanku/ShaderCell/README.md

 1. Go to **Settings > Model > Model Settings**.
 2. Choose the GPT4All AI model you want to use.
 3. Click the `Clone` button to make a copy of the model's settings that you can change.
 4. In the `System Message` box, copy and paste the entire content of the `Source/Instructions.md` file.
-This will teach your local GPT4All model to act like the GeminiFX expert, just like the online version.
+This will teach your local GPT4All model to act like the ArtificialFX expert, just like the online version.